kuroofi/youtube-data-pipeline/README.md

 # youtube-data-pipeline
-Short learning project - WIP
+Short learning project - WIP\n
 Scraped data from YouTube API, stored in SQL, and visualized it in Power BI.